 In FactSet’s latest research with Forbes Insights, we investigated how prepared asset, endowment, pension, insurance, and similar investment managers were for a pandemic on the scale of COVID-19.
 How agile, creative, and successful were global executives and their firms in crafting their response to a crisis that was—and is—disrupting lives, economies, and markets worldwide?
 What strategies, technology, and tools contributed to positive results—and what hindered performance?
 For added context, we interviewed FactSet thought leaders Robert Robie, EVP of analytics and trading, and Dr. Boryana Racheva-Iotova, SVP and senior director of research, risk, and quantitative analytics.

-Last week, we explored the growing need for changes to core risk strategies that would enable risk managers to pivot when faced with extreme volatility.
-This week, we’ll examine how the pandemic has influenced changes in risk technology.
+Previously, we explored the growing need for changes to core risk strategies that would enable risk managers to pivot when faced with extreme volatility.
+Here we’ll examine how the pandemic has influenced changes in risk technology.

 While there were already noticeable upticks in technology investment and focus before COVID-19, says Robie, once the full economic impact of the pandemic crystallized, “it acted as a catalyst, forcing firms to reevaluate how they’re investing in and thinking about technology.”
 In fact, 63% of survey respondents say learnings from COVID-19 are driving their risk management technology investment and development decisions.
 Seventy-one percent of firms are expanding their technology budgets and investments across the board.

 With context from Robie, our survey shows three key trends that all asset managers and owners should keep in mind when evaluating their risk management technology infrastructure.